amirmujkic/bug_bot/README.md

 ```

 #### Custom payload
-If you need to add custom payload to the error report you can do this by providing a an options hash.
+If you need to add custom payload to the error report you can do this by providing an options hash.

 ```ruby
 begin